Evan-Callaghan/FraudDetection/ExploratoryAnalysis/FolderDescription.md

 # Here we describe the purpose of this folder.

-Here, we will add a ipynb notebook exploring the data, which could include the following:

--> Plots

--> Data shape
+This folder contains code that performed the following tasks:

+-> Plotting histograms to quickly visualize data distribution

--> Group by funcitons
+-> Group by funcitons used to visualize potential patterns

+-> Data shape exploration

 -> Features Engineering

--> Distribution of the target data across the dataset.